 If you are displaying mild altitude sickness symptoms you should not ascend any higher until your symptoms improve.
 If there are no signs of symptoms dissipating you should descend at least 500 meters to lower the altitude.
 During the time resting you should rest, not smoke and drink clear fluids.
 You should not try to exercise or ascend any further.

 Many mountain climbers take Diamox to avoid the associated symptoms or alleviate them should they get altitude sickness while climbing.
 Taking Diamox before setting out will help to reduce the chance of you getting altitude sickness.
 It is advisable to start Diamox a few days before you start your climb as this will allow you to get used to the medication before starting out.
 It should be taken during the climb and for a day or two after reaching the peak to keep symptoms at bay.

 Yes.
 If you are planning on reaching a high altitude you are advised to take precautions in order to avoid suffering from the condition.
 This can include medication such as Diamox, which can be taken before you begin the ascent.
 This medication will change the acidity of the blood in order to improve breathing and help with lung function which can be compromised in high altitudes.

 To further decrease your chances of suffering from altitude sickness you should always climb slowly so that the body can acclimatise to each new altitude and stop or descend as soon as you experience any symptoms.

-Yes.
-You can buy Diamox online at euroClinix which can be used to prevent altitude sickness in conjunction with other precautionary measures such as a slow ascent.
+Diamox is available here online and can be used to prevent altitude sickness in conjunction with other precautionary measures such as a slow ascent.
 If you would like to buy the treatment you will need to fill in an online consultation so that one of our doctors can ensure that the treatment will be safe and effective for you to use.
 When your order has been approved the medication will be dispatched for next day delivery from a registered pharmacy.